Author Archives: oceanlifeeducation

 Understanding Dolphin Communication

 While scientists have made significant strides in decoding dolphin communication, there is still much we have yet to uncover.
 Studying dolphins in their natural habitat, researchers employ a variety of techniques, including acoustic monitoring, behavioral observations, and cognitive experiments, to gain a deeper understanding of how these animals communicate.
+Click to listen to a dolphin whistle.

 Challenges and Future Research